This Study Guide covers the Asian Programme, the Mini Minor, and the Master’s level courses.

 SIGNING UP FOR COURSES AFTER YOU ARE ACCEPTED AS A STUDENT

 When a student is accepted to the Asianet courses, they are automatically registered to the courses they applied for in the application form.
+If the particular course has an intake limit and the number of applicants exceeds it, it is possible that the student will not be accepted to the course.
+The student will be informed of this decision before the course start.

 University of Applied Sciences Students:

 When a student is accepted to the Asianet courses, they are automatically registered to the courses that their institution has endorsed.
+If the particular course has an intake limit and the number of applicants exceeds it, it is possible that the student will not be accepted to the course.
+The student will be informed of this decision before the course start.

 If you wish to change your course selection, you have to seek approval first from your own unit/department.
 If you want to take more courses, a new confirmation letter from your unit/department is required.
 Such requests must be made immediately to the Network Coordination Unit with details of those changes.
 Please also make sure that your institution sends the new confirmation letter to the Coordination Unit immediately.